 Fiverr’s new offices are located in Tel Aviv’s Beit Ha’ikarim – a historic, 4-storey building listed for conservation to which three new floors have been added.

 4. Shanghai Sunrise Polymer Material Office | CCDI GW Design

 The company is originally located in Shanghai Xuhui functional materials industrial park.
 Consider its long-term development and the requirement of change, the company choose Shanghai Pingfu Road Poly Xin Park Industrial Park as its new address.

 We are young Vietnamese and Italian architects, with the intention of opening an architecture start-up in Vietnam.
 In October 2016, we returned to Hanoi to find a leasing office space.
-Surveying around Hanoi, we found out that a lot of balcony here are unused, probably because of dust, noise and burglary prevention problem of the urban area.
-Citizens hardly communicate – interact with the external environment, with surrounding neighborhood.
+Surveying around Hanoi, we found out that a lot of balconies here are unused, probably because of dust, noise, and burglary prevention problem of the urban area.
+Citizens hardly communicate – interact with the external environment, with the surrounding neighborhoods.
 We call those balconies are dead spaces.